borntofrappe/gabriele-saves/Lua.md

   tonumber("fff", 16)
   ```

-  The optional second argument specifies the base (decimal by default)
+  The optional second argument specifies the base (decimal by default).

-- use `tostring` instead.
-With `string.format` for the specific number of decimal points.
+- from number to strubg use `tostring`. `string.format` provides additional features and is covered in a later section.

-Ordeer operators never coerce their arguments, and lua raises an error if the two operands are mixed.
+_Be warned_: order operators never coerce their arguments, and lua raises an error if the two operands are mixed.

 ```lua
 "4" < 12 -- errors out